What is the DIN Internship Program?

-The DIN Internship Program is designed for PhD students who want to gain real hands-on experience working on real-world solutions and contribute to the innovation of Australian Defence.
-The program aims to promote partnerships between NSW universities and industry and help shape future research leaders who understand how to bring together academic knowledge and industry needs to create new technologies.
+The DIN Internship Program is designed for PhD students who want to gain hands-on experience working on real-world solutions and contribute to the Australian Defence’s innovation.
+The program aims to promote partnerships between DIN member universities and industry and help shape future research leaders who understand how to combine academic knowledge and industry needs to create new technologies.

 Why participate?

 You will develop communication, time management, and collaboration skills and have an opportunity to expand your network to new contacts outside of academia.
-An internship can also raise your profile, employability and open endless possibilities in a competitive job market.
+An internship can also raise your profile and employability and open endless possibilities in a competitive job market.

 Who is eligible?